gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "…to follow…" It's no more a sound than the stirring in the darkness before I unshuttered my lantern was a vision.  "…to finish…"

 "Yes, honored sir, I will.
-Just---give me a heartbeat, all right?"
+Just—give me a heartbeat, all right?"
 I take my hands from my ears.
 I have to get a weapon.

 My sword is lying against a low, curved wall.
 My spear is next to it.
 I sheathe the first and heft the second.
 Its reach will serve me better than a sword's edge, not that either is going to do me much good now.
-The rats were my one clever idea---well, Ishad's more than mine.
-With them gone---
+The rats were my one clever idea—well, Ishad's more than mine.
+With them gone—

 The back of my neck prickles again.
 I whip my spear around.
 It swishes through the ghost's head, making eddies in the chalk dust.
 It's fainter than it as.